Mission

 Baptist Mission Society (BMS) is a Christian mission organisation that aims to introduce people to Jesus in parts of the world where there are high levels of poverty and injustice, and the fewest Christians.

-BMS World Mission motivates, trains, sends out, and resources mission workers (both local and expatriate), supporting them as they love the people they serve, and as they seek to share the gospel and alleviate suffering and injustice.
+BMS World Mission motivates, trains, sends out, and resources mission workers (both local and expatriate), supporting them as they love the people they serve, and as they seek to share the gospel and alleviate suffering and injustice. |

-As a Church we support
+As a church we support

-Paul and Sarah Brown
+Paul and Sarah Brown working in Thailand.

 More details on their work can be found by clicking here.

-Baptist Union of Great Britain - Home Mission Baptist Together
+Baptist Union of Great Britain - Home Mission

 Home Mission supports, equips and empowers Baptist churches to reach their mission potential and share God's love in their communities.